ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 The current proposal considers the implementation of an incorruptible DAO within an existing organization or workplace as a long-term decision aiming to establish the DAO as a permanent collaborative and cooperative—rather than a short-term, finite or temporary—internal decision-making structure.
 If an organization or workplace is unionized, then the union must be involved in designing and establishing the DAO.

-Successful implementation involves training and education for all stakeholders in a DAO.
+In the short term, the environment often shapes the behavior of individuals who become successful.
+Over the longer term, however, behavior shapes the environment.<sup><a href="#YouTube">12</a></sup> Therefore, successful implementation involves training and education for all stakeholders in a DAO.
 For example, education in preparation for establishing a DAO may include offering an introduction and practical experience related to fundamental game theory, such as the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).

 Game theory supposes that games may be finite or infinite.
 In a finite game, the goal is to win when the game ends.
-In an infinite game, the goal is to continue playing.<sup><a href="#JamesCarse">12</a></sup> In other words, the goal of an infinite game is sustainability.
+In an infinite game, the goal is to continue playing.<sup><a href="#JamesCarse">13</a></sup> In other words, the goal of an infinite game is sustainability.
 Participants in a DAO need to know that infinite games may be played as finite games, in which case the game ends with winners and losers, just like any finite game.
 Decentralization and effective organizational function are not synonymous.
-In a successful DAO within an organization or workplace, employees recognize the importance of responding to negative effects for the sustainability of the business.<sup><a href="#CHT">13</a></sup> All participants in the DAO need the intention—and need to understand the critical importance of the intention for the sustainability of the DAO as well as the organization—to continue actively making efforts to work towards **balance**.
+In a successful DAO within an organization or workplace, employees recognize the importance of responding to negative effects for the sustainability of the business.<sup><a href="#CHT">14</a></sup> All participants in the DAO need the intention—and need to understand the critical importance of the intention for the sustainability of the DAO as well as the organization—to continue actively making efforts to work towards **balance**.
 Activities exploring how to contribute effectively as a member of a DAO may include playing games demonstrating that cooperation is more rewarding than self interest, particularly over time.

 <!-- Use Greenpilled as a resource in planning the curriculum of the education deliverable. -->